335. Fraudcast News

 – Marge and Homer come back to their room only to find Bart and Lisa asleep outside their door.
 Marge’s response?
 “The kids tracked us down!”
 Not out of surprise, but disappointment.
 How the fuck did they get here, she might ask.
 They then quickly get the hell out of dodge, with packed suitcases even though they couldn’t get to their room, with Marge telling the taxi driver to “step on it!”
 She can’t get away from those fucking kids fast enough, I guess.

 – Homer and Marge and Bart and Lisa end up on the same Ferris wheel after the kids decided to give them some space.
 Lisa attempts to explain her motives were good, but Marge cuts her off, “We understand perfectly well!”
 Seeing her yell at her daughter twice in one show… it’s so uncomfortable.
-Think back to “Scenes From the Class Struggle in Springfield,” all the events of the show have led up to a stress-harangued Marge trying to mend her dress for the umpteenth time, causing her to explode on her daughter, a moment treated with actual drama, since that’s so unlike her to do so.
+Think back to “Scenes From the Class Struggle in Springfield,” all the events of the episode have led up to a stress-harangued Marge trying to mend her dress for the umpteenth time, causing her to explode on her daughter, a moment treated with actual drama, since that’s so unlike her to do so.
 Here, she reams out her kids for her own selfish reasons since she just wants to get her rocks off.
 Which she does in the end in place of an actual apology for acting like a mean, deceitful bitch.
 I’m not even angry about she and Homer going over the falls without a scratch on them, this is all bullshit.